 Currently, lane splitting is illegal in New York.
 When it comes to ensuring that motorcyclists are safe on the road, the traffic laws are very important.
 New York has several laws in place regarding motorcyclists.
 For instance, all motorcycle riders are required to wear a helmet.
 It does not matter their level of experience, their age, or whether they are a passenger or the driver, they must wear a helmet under New York motorcycle law.

 When it comes to lane usage, state law does say that all motorcyclists are entitled to use the entire lane even though they do not use or take up the entire lane.
 This means that a car or truck on the road cannot violate the motorcyclist’s space just because they don’t fill the entire lane.
 For instance, a car cannot pass a motorcycle on the other half of the bike’s lane.
 It must treat the motorcycle as if it actually takes up the full lane.
 In this same vein, treating a motorcycle as if it takes up the entire lane naturally transitions into lane splitting.

 At The Law Offices of Ivan M. Diamond, we understand the pain and stress that a person can face when they’ve been in an accident.
 That’s why we work hard to ensure that our clients get top notch personal care and attention from the first time they call our office until their case is settled.
-Call today and schedule your free consultation, or complete our email form and we will contact you.
+Call today and schedule a free consultation with a Bronx accident attorney, or complete our email form and we will contact you.
 Don’t wait another day to get justice in your personal injury case.